jill620/sEEG_conversation/ReadMe.md

 ### Codes:
-_A ‘scripts_README.txt’ file provides summary information about the custom-written codes used for the_
+_A ‘scripts_README.txt’ file provides summary information about the custom-written codes used for the analysis._
 ```
-        analysis.
-Codes used in the analysis is provided as:
+        Code used in the analysis is provided as:

             functions:	custom-written PYTHON functions used within the scripts for the analysis which are